Source: OJ L 333, 27.12.2022, p. 80–152

 at the request of an individual CSIRT, to discuss the capabilities and preparedness of that CSIRT;

-to cooperate and exchange information with regional and Union-level Security Operations Centres (SOCs) in order to improve common situational awareness on incidents means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems; and cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881; across the Union;
+to cooperate and exchange information with regional and Union-level Security Operations Centres (SOCs) in order to improve common situational awareness on incidents means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555; and cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881; across the Union;

 where relevant, to discuss the peer-review reports referred to in Article 19(9);